 Do consider multiple formats – printed or online?

 Do you need a printed album or just an online portfolio?
 Or perhaps both?
 A printed album displays your work as it was meant to be seen and can show greater detail.
 If you often meet potential clients face-to-face, be sure to have an album to show them when you meet.
 If you don’t often meet, an online portfolio is likely all you need.

 Don’t be afraid to shoot for free

 New photographers should focus on building a solid portfolio.
-Of course, if you don’t yet have a portfolio, you probably don’t yet have any paying gigs, and that’s okay.
+Of course, if you don’t yet have a portfolio, you probably don’t yet have any paying gigs, and that’s OK.
 Shoot for free or cheap for friends and family until you have a complete portfolio.
 Once you have a complete portfolio, clients will be willing to pay for your work when they can see what they’re paying for.

 Do get another opinion